askonomm/htmt/README.md

 ﻿# Htmt

-A simple templating language for .NET projects that is a superset of HTML/XML and is designed to be easy to read, write and have good editor support due to it being HTML/XML based and thus not needing any additional editor plugins.
+A templating library for .NET projects designed to be easy to read, write and have good editor support without needing any additional editor plugins.
 It fully supports trimming and native AOT compilation.

 ## Features

 - **Simple syntax**: Htmt is a superset of HTML/XML, so you can write your templates in any text editor.
 - **Interpolation**: You can interpolate values from a data dictionary into your templates.
-- **Modifiers**: You can modify the interpolated values using filters.
+- **Modifiers**: You can modify the interpolated values using modifiers.
-- **Custom modifiers**: You can write custom filters for your templates.
-- **Conditionals**: You can show or hide blocks using expressions.
+- **Conditionals**: You can show or hide blocks using simple or complex expressions.
 - **Partials**: You can include other templates inside your templates.
 - **Loops**: You can loop over arrays and objects in your data dictionary.
-- **Custom attributes**: You can add custom attributes to your elements and write custom parsers for them.
+- **Extendable**: You can implement custom attribute parsers and expression modifiers.

 ## Example syntax